rikasun/Study-Notes/JavaScript.md

 - How does the rest/spread operator work in JS?
 - What problem does `bind` solve in Javascript?
 How does it accomplish this?
 - What is the syntax for passing arguments to the `bind` function?
+- Does JS assign variables by value or by reference?